-Whether it's squirming in your mother's arms as an infant.
+Whether it's squirming in your mother's arms as an infant, like little Liam this morning.
 Or playing as a child.
 Or praying as an adult.
 From that point forward, God hits the reset button on your life.
 From that point forward, you have God's seal of approval.
 From that point forward, you are a disciple of the Christ.

 A disciple who will follow the Christ everywhere.
-Whether you want to or not.
 Follow him through a life of sharing the Gospel and helping those in need.
 Follow him through persecution, insults, and mockery.
 Follow him into death itself.
 And follow him into a new life.
 A resurrection from the dead.
 And a kingdom that has no end.

-You are God's chosen one.
+By holy baptism, you are God's chosen one.
 You are God's anointed.
-Chosen and anointed not to lead.
-But to follow.
-Through water and through fire.
+Chosen and anointed not to lead, like Jesus was.
+No, you are chosen and anointed to follow.
+To follow your Lord just as Isaiah describes: Through water and through fire.
 From the north, south, east, and west.
 Follow him into the grave.
 And back out of the grave.
-For he has summoned you by name.
+Follow him, because he has summoned you by name.
 You are his.
 Amen.